Padang Jawa Komuter station

 The Padang Jawa Komuter station is a commuter train halt located in Padang Jawa, Selangor, Malaysia.
 It is served by the Port Klang Line.

 Location and locality

 This station is located in Padang Jawa, a village locality in Seksyen 16.
 It is connected to Jalan Padang Jawa and further to Persiaran Kayangan leading to the city centre, and close to the Federal Highway.
 SK Padang Jawa primary school is located beside the station, and the residential-commercial complex of Suria Jaya is close by.

-This is the closest station to Universiti Teknologi MARA main campus in Shah Alam (within 2 kilometres) and also the i-City commercial and theme park in Seksyen 7.
+This was formerly the closest station to Universiti Teknologi MARA main campus in Shah Alam (within 2 kilometres) and also the i-City commercial and theme park in Seksyen 7 but with the LRT Shah Alam line, now both areas got its own nearby stations.
 A Smart Selangor free bus shuttle between the express bus terminal in Seksyen 17, i-City and UiTM make their stop here (SA04) but occasionally the bus skips the stop due to traffic reasons or weekly local market.
 For UiTM students, a dedicated campus shuttle is provided to and from the station.